12 Quick but Essential Tips for Disney on Ice with Kids

 Children under 2 years of age are admitted free of charge if they sit on a parent or guardian's lap.

-Minnie and Mickey appear in every Disney on Ice show (Photo credit: Disney on Ice)
+Jasmine and Aladdin (Photo credit: Disney on Ice)

 12. Use a discount.

-There's no reason to pay full price for tickets if you can get them at discount, right?
-I've seen discounted Disney on Ice ticket prices from Groupon.
+There’s no reason to pay full price for tickets if you can get them at a discount, right?
+I’ve seen discounted Disney on Ice ticket prices from Groupon and Undercover Tourist.
+You can save up to $20 per ticket order.
 Take a peek before you buy those seats!

 Exterior of the "Finding Nemo" wings at Disney's Art of Animation Resort